Applied Therapeutics call volume above normal and directionally bullish

-Bullish option flow detected in Applied Therapeutics (APLT) with 1,243 calls trading, 1.7x expected, and implied vol increasing over 1 point to 145.16%.
-Dec-24 17.5 calls and Dec-24 5 puts are the most active options, with total volume in those strikes near 1,500 contracts.
-The Put/Call Ratio is 0.57.
+Bullish option flow detected in Applied Therapeutics (APLT) with 5,031 calls trading, 10x expected, and implied vol increasing over 10 points to 170.14%.
+Nov-24 10 calls and Nov-24 12.5 calls are the most active options, with total volume in those strikes near 4,400 contracts.
+The Put/Call Ratio is 0.13.
 Earnings are expected on November 7th.

 Published first on TheFly – the ultimate source for real-time, market-moving breaking financial news.
 Try Now>>